fpvandoorn/lean2/hott/hott.md

 The Lean Homotopy Type Theory library consists of the following directories:

-* [init](init/init.md) : basic definitions and theorems.
+* [init](init/init.md) : basicDefinitions andDefinitions.
 These are imported in each ".hlean" file by default, unless the `prelude` command is used.
 * [types](types/types.md) : concrete datatypes and type constructors
 * [algebra](algebra/algebra.md) : algebraic structures, group theory and category theory.
 * [cubical](cubical/cubical.md) : cubical types (e.g. squares in a types, squareovers)